List of Sgt. Frog characters: Tamama

 Private Second Class Tamama (タママ二等兵, Tamama Nitōhei) is ranked Private Second Class in the Keron Army's Keroro Platoon.
 He is the newest member in the planetary invasion troop and the youngest, still having his tadpole tail and white face.
 Tamama has a dark blue body with yellow headgear and big round eyes.
 He wears a green and yellow mark on his head and belly, which matches the Shoshinsha mark that new drivers in Japan must display their cars for one year after obtaining their licenses.
 His Afro is a reddish-brown.

 While usually seen as cute, gentle and cheerful due to his youthful appearance, Tamama becomes an insane, raving maniac when feeling overly excited, angry, or jealous.
 Tamama is prone to fits of jealousy, usually towards anyone who gets near Keroro, especially Angol Mois, whom he frequently refers to as "that woman" or "this woman."
 These negative feelings power his energy beam.

 Tamama idolizes and has strong feelings towards Keroro, though the latter seems unaware of them.
 He is usually the first to support Keroro and his plans, no matter how ridiculous they can be.
 Though he is loyal to Keroro, Tamama's loyalty to him has become shaken when Keroro becomes emotionally abusive or overly lazy, having abandoned his commander on more than one occasion.

 Tamama is very close friends with Momoka due to their similar personalities and lives with her in the Nishizawa Estate, much to his Platoon's jealousy.
 While living with Momoka, Tamama openly enjoys luxury and is very knowledgeable of Momoka's family wealth because of it.
-Though they got off on the wrong foot, both Tamama and Momoka are very loyal to one another to the point where Tamama will openly go against Keroro if the laters plans interfere with Momoka's plans to win Fuyuki's heart.
+Though they got off on the wrong foot, both Tamama and Momoka are very loyal to one another to the point where Tamama will openly go against Keroro if the latter's plans interfere with Momoka's plans to win Fuyuki's heart.

 He hates Mois because of Keroro's feelings and trains hard until he defeats her and gains Keroro's affection.
 However, sometimes he is ashamed of his evilness when faced with Mois's pure heart.
 He relies on pure energy in battle, shooting his powerful attack, Tamama Impact (earlier referred to as Tamama crazy breath), a yellow energy beam from his mouth.
 He's often seen training, usually beating up a piece of wood with a sloppy drawing of Mois.

-Tamama loves snacks and sweets; living with the ultra-rich Momoka means he has as many as he wants.
+Tamama has a weakness for snacks and sweets, courtesy of his ultra-rich roommate Momoka, who indulges him freely.